PatrickPachacz/business-card-digital/README.md

 Digital Business Card

 Digital Business Card created following Bob Ziroll's online curriculum.
-Built using the combination of HTML, CSS, Javascript, & React.
+This was built using the combination of HTML, CSS, Javascript, & React.